jcdterry/AnalyticRangeShift_Public/README.md

  Code to support Terry et al 2022 Range shift paper (title TBC)

-There are three key documents as `.rmd` files.
+There  key documents are `.rmd` files.

 1. `ModelSpecification.rmd`
- - Generates the appendix in the supplementary material.
+ - Generates Appendix 3 in the supplementary material.
 It details the model structure.
 2. `SimulationRun.rmd`
  - The top-level code that runs the simulation and key analyses.
 3. `Plots.rmd`
  - Generates the plots and does the statistics used in the main file.
+4. `QuantitativeMatchTest.rmd`
+ - Includes smalle-scale simulations and calculations to conduct a brief quantitative analysis of the model and generate Appendix 4.

 The low-level functions are in the folder `FunctionScripts/`.
 These are not specifically documented, but have been simplified as much as possible.